WilliamNovak/NBA-75/readme.md

 - Performs JavaScript syntax validation using Node
 - Validates HTML using html-validate
 - Validates infrastructure using Terraform

+#### Deploy Stage
+- Authenticates with AWS using GitHub Secrets
+- Synchronizes the application files with the S3 bucket
+- Publishes the latest version of the website automatically

 The CI configuration can be found in `.github/workflows/ci.yml`